poulsp/docker-Alice-Linux-x86/README.md

 ln -s $(pwd)/nodered-stop.sh  ~/bin/nodered-stop.sh
 ```

-Inside the container where you run 'start-alice' there are a few utilities eg.
+Inside the container where you run "start-alice" there are a few utilities eg.
 In the /home/pi/bin, "retrain-all, retrain-single, reload.py, alice-start".

 You can use `docker-compose exec alice-amd bash` in different ways eg.
-- `docker-compose exec alice-amd bash -c 'snips-watch -vvv'`
+- `docker-compose exec alice-amd bash -c "snips-watch -vvv"`

 or viewing the log outside the container.
   - cd alice/Docker/host_volumes